Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 ### Finding out the node IPs

-Vagrant-based VMs always have the IPs so that node-1 is 10.245.1.3, node-2 is 10.245.1.4 and so on, but these IPs can also be found out with the query
+Vagrant-based VMs always have the IPs so that node-1 is 10.245.1.3, node-2 is 10.245.1.4 and so on, but these IPs can also be found out with the query:

 {% highlight bash %}
 $ ./kubectl.sh get -o json nodes/kubernetes-node-1 | grep -A1 LegacyHostIP